pulp/pulp-demo/README.md

 Install from Fedora 30 (Beta/nightly at time of writing) Workstation ISO.

-The kickstart file for partitioning is attached `anaconda-ks.cfg`
+The kickstart file for partitioning is attached `anaconda-ks.cfg`.
+It assumes EFI mode (which the Intel NUC8i7BEH defaults to, and I recommend.)

+It is also recommended to disable EFI secure boot in case we ever need to recover the system via an non-signed media.
+This is the only firmware/BIOS setting changed on the Intel NUC8i7BEH.

 **You have unallocated space on the Volume Group.
 Grow whichever filesystem may need it later.**